As your organization grows, so too will the issues that arise.

 Employees will have trouble accessing certain apps; equipment and devices will stop working; permission levels across apps will need to be adjusted—and so on.

-To handle any employee issue quickly and successfully while saving your team a significant chunk of time, you can automate your service desk.
+To handle any employee or client issue quickly and successfully, while saving your team a significant chunk of time, you can automate your service desk.

 What is service desk automation?